ska-telescope/ska-tmc-low-integration/docs/src/developer_guide/testing/pair_wise_test.rst

 * ``TMC Low executes configure-scan sequence of commands successfully`` - Testing TMC-SDP long sequence for configure-scan functionality by parameterizing the scan_types and scan_ids

-* ``TMC Low executes multiple scan with same configuration successfully`` - Testing TMC-SDP long sequence for multiple scans functionality by parameterizing the scan_types and scan_ids
+* ``TMC Low executes multiple scans with same configuration successfully`` - Testing TMC-SDP long sequence for multiple scans functionality by parameterizing the scan_types and scan_ids

 * ``TMC Low executes multiple scans with different resources and configurations``-  Testing TMC-SDP long sequence for multiple scan functionality by parameterizing new scan_type and new scan_ids